sj19217/CS-Coursework/Compiler/tree_layout.md

 Means that an array is being subscripted, e.g. at an occurrence of myArray\[0\].
 * `obj.name` - The name of the array variable
 * `obj.subscript` - The subscript, i.e. the number in the square brackets.
 Could be any kind of expression.

+## Compound and non-compound statements
+Some statements are compound statements, meaning they have sub-blocks.
+Others are not, though these non-compound blocks may still have sub-nodes.
+These sub-nodes are simply something that will probably be evaluated on the stack directly, rather than spawning a new block of code with its own local variables.